 P2933L34

 In the event that a change in the RSSI causes the status of the CCA to return to the IDLE state before the complete reception of the PSDU, as indicated by the PHY LENGTH field, the error condition shall be reported to the MAC using a PHY-RXEND.indication(CarrierLost) primitive and the PHY receiver shall return to the RX IDLE state.
-The CCA of the OFDM PHY shall indicate a busy medium for the intended duration of the transmitted packet.
+The CCA of the OFDM PHY shall indicate a busy medium for the intended duration of the transmitted PPDU.

 Clause 18 (and later if same)